Apostles & Elders

 That the pastor form of church government is unscriptural and that the vast majority of those with the “Pastor” title do not have the “pastor” calling of Ephesians 4:11, nor are they the elders described in the New Testament.
 Now before you get so peeved that you quit reading, I want you to know that I know these are hard words, I know they offend.
 No matter how I try to say them, they will be offensive to most who work in or attend a pastor-driven church, but they are the truth, and if you get this message, it is a truth that will set you free and onto the destiny that Jesus has for you.

-Most pastors that I talk to don’t believe they need to be set free from the “pastor” form of church government, in fact, they like it.
-It’s what they know, it’s what they’ve been taught, it’s tradition, and for the most part it works for them.
-In Matthew 15 and Mark 7, Jesus says to the pharisees, “Isaiah was right when he prophesied about you…….you would rather keep the traditions of men than honor the commandments of God.”
+In Matthew 15 and Mark 7, Jesus says to the pharisees, “Isaiah was right when he prophesied about you……. you would rather keep the traditions of men than honor the commandments of God.”
 Now I’m not saying that most “pastors” are the bad pharisees of Scripture, but I am saying that they are caught up in the traditions of men and are not walking out the Scriptural principles of Jesus form of government.
 What I’m also saying is that most “pastors” are not Ephesian 4:11 “pastors”, but perhaps have another 4:11 calling, and until they find it or admit it, they can’t be fully effective in the work of the five main ministries.

 In this lesson, I’m going to try to separate fact from fiction, tradition from commandment and get to what the Lord is doing in these “last days” regarding the government of His church.
-It is extremely important to understand that Jesus’ church is not a gentile church, nor a Jewish church or non-messianic synagogue, but a Messianic church comprised of Jew and Gentile believers.
+It is extremely important to understand that Jesus’ church is not a Gentile Christian church, nor a Jewish church or non-messianic synagogue, but a Messianic church comprised of Jew and Gentile believers.
 It is the Messiah’s church, and He is restoring it, in this day, to it’s original design and purpose.

-I’m going to lay out the Blueprint, or at least part of it, that describes His government, and to do that, I have to first put into context the “pastor” of Ephesians 4:11 plus give a little history of how we got into this false governmental structure.
+I’m going to lay out the Blueprint, or at least part of it, that describes His government, and to do that, I have to first put into context the “pastor” of Ephesians 4:11, plus give a little history of how we got into this false governmental structure.

 Before we start I want to be clear, this is not an attack on the men, the “pastors”, that labor in the vineyard, most are underpaid and overworked, but it is an attack on the unscriptural form of church government that is incapable of producing the results that the Lord wants and expects.
 So, what are some of these results that Jesus’ government produces, that the “pastor” form can’t:

-• It makes every believer a disciple that can preach the message of the Kingdom and disciple new believers.
+1. It makes every believer a disciple that can preach the message of the Kingdom and disciple new believers.It keeps doctrinal error out of the church.

-• It equips the believer for the work of the ministry that they have been called to.
+2. It equips the believer for the work of the ministry that they have been called to.

-• It produces mature believers that are in unity with other believers.
+3. It produces mature believers that are in unity with other believers.

-• It sees that no one in the local church has lack or need.
+4. It sees that no one in the local church has lack or need.

 I’m sure a lot of pastors believe they are accomplishing the above list, but sadly they are not.
 How do I know, because the members of their congregation are not healing the sick, casting out demons and raising the dead, which should be the basic skill sets represented in each local congregation.
 Plus, there is still too much lack and need in the churches and for most attendees of pastor-driven churches, church is a spectator sport, no matter what programs are listed in the church bulletin.